 - Use a scraper to remove all of the leftover materials after you finish cutting.

-- Wipe your mats down with a non-alcohol based cleaning wipe, such as a Purell wipes
+- Wipe your mats down with a non-alcohol based cleaning wipe, such as Purell wipes or baby wipes.

 - Wash the mat with water and gentle dishwashing detergent, then allow to dry.

 Note: Some people like to re-apply adhesive to their mats.
-If you do this, do so with the knowledge that this can void your warranty on your machine because it can gunk up your rollers.
+If you do this, please note that this can void your warranty on your machine because it can gunk up your rollers.
 But if your warranty has expired and you don’t mind experimenting, you can tape the edges of your mat and use something like 3M Spray Adhesive (the repositionable type).

 Cleaning Pink FabricGrip Mats